mnvsk97/time-table/README.md

    python main.py
    ```

-## Contributing

-We welcome contributions!
-Please read our [Contributing Guide](CONTRIBUTING.md) to learn how you can help.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for more details.